skishore/inkstone/README.md

 iPhone.
 If people are interested, I'd love to buy one and try it out!
 Apple devices are expensive, though, as are Apple developer licenses...

+### Open source credits

+[Inkstone was made possible by a number of other open-source projects, a full listing of which can be found here.](https://www.skishore.me/inkstone/docs/credits.html)

 ### Upcoming features

 See `todo.txt` for a list of planned features.
 If there's something you'd